2019/20 | Conestoga College

 Note: Course outlines must include: course title, number/code, description, topics covered, textbook(s) used, assignments, evaluation scheme, etc.

-Once a decision has been made, students will be notified through their Conestoga email account.
+Once a decision has been made, students will be notified through their Conestoga email account and on the Student Portal.
 Until your application for credit has been reviewed and officially approved, you must continue to attend the course(s) for which you are requesting credit.

 Note: Approval of an exemption will affect scheduling and may affect fees and OSAP eligibility.
-For additional information, refer to the Credit Transfer Procedure.
+For additional information, refer to Credit Transfer.

 Completion of Verification Letter

-Students may require a letter verifying acceptance, current or previous enrollment at the college.
+Students may require a letter verifying acceptance, current or previous enrolment at the college.
 These letters may be used for insurance, day care, credit card application, job application or scholarship purposes.

 Students may generate these letters free of charge through their student portal under the 'Services' tab.